p2-inc/keycloak-orgs/README.md

 During the first run, some initial migrations steps will occur:
 - Database migrations will be run to add the tables for use by the JPA entities.
 These have been tested with H2 and Postgres.
 Other database types may fail.
 - Initial `realm-management` client roles (`view-organizations` and `manage-organizations`) will be be added to each realm.
+- In Admin Console, Go to `Realm Settings` -> `Themes` page and select `phasetwo.v2`.
+Then "Organizations" section will be available in the left navigation.

 ### Compatibility